boscoybarra/Algorithms-Math-Problem-Solving/Problem 1/Problem/PROBLEM.md

 ### Solution

-You can check the solution here: SOLUTION.md , in the Solution folder you will also find the Swift Playground with my response.
+You can check the solution here: SOLUTION Problem 1.md , in the Solution folder you will also find the Swift Playground with my response.
 Not necessarily the "correct" one.

 ### Tech